 And that does not detract the tiniest bit from her supreme place among the saints.

 Surely that calling also had enormous consequences for her life going forward.
 I suspect any mother would tell you she found herself transformed by bearing a child.
-Think, then, of the transformation that comes when that intimacy of mother and child is with the Second Person of the Holy Trinity.
+Think, then, of the transformation that comes when that intimacy of mother and child is between a woman and the Second Person of the Holy Trinity.

 What if having a really Biblical Advent meant seeing that all holiness, all true transformation, is initiated not by us but by God who draws near to us in Jesus?